 - Does not affect your aggregate loan limit.

 - You may pay interest-only while in school, or may make a payment at anytime without penalty.

 - Goes into immediate repayment unless the student defers repayment until after graduation.

 - Additional eligibility information: A credit check is required, and only credit-worthy students will be approved.
 Students may have a US citizen co-sign the loan.

 - U.S. citizen or eligible non-citizen (i.e. non-resident alien, citizen of U.S. Territory)

 - Enrolled in an eligible program.
 All degree programs at BGSP and NYGSP are eligible.

-- Registered at least half-time (4+ credits, 6+ credits for counseling students).
+- Registered at least half-time (4+ credits for NYGSP students).
 Students that have completed all coursework and are working on their thesis or final paper are considered half time if they are registered for at least 2 credits of directed research.
 For financial aid purposes only, there is a three semester limit for directed research only status (actual time to finish paper may be longer or shorter).

 - Good academic standing (Satisfactory Academic Progress): Students are required to make Satisfactory Academic Progress in their program of study to maintain eligibility for Federal Student Aid.
 To achieve this, students must be in good academic standing, meaning they are progressing through the program, earning passing grades and making up any incomplete grades by the deadline.
 Students are considered to have fallen out of good academic standing if they are not progressing at the minimum completion pace of 67% or if they are placed on probation.
 For information about the criteria for being placed on probation, please refer to the Student Handbook.
 Students that do not meet this requirement are not eligible to receive financial aid and may go into repayment until they are once again in good standing.